lucprincen/groltos-diary/Factions/Church of Auril.md

 # Church of Auril
-Church in Targos, dedicated to worshiping Auril, the Winter Goddess.
+Church in [[Targos]], dedicated to worshiping Auril, the Winter Goddess.